Fully-heavy tetraquark spectra and production at hadron colliders

 \section{Abstract}

-Motivated by the observation of exotic structure around 6900MeV in the $J/\psi$-pair mass spectrum using proton-proton collision data by the LHCb collaboration, we study the spectra of fully-heavy tetraquarks within Regge trajectory relation.
-The $X(6900)$ may be explained as a radially excited state with quark content $cc\bar{c}\bar{c}$ and spin-parity $0^{++}$ or $2^{++}$ or an orbitally excited state with $1^{-+}$.
-New $cc\bar{c}\bar{c}$ structures around 5990MeV, 6450MeV, and 7280MeV are predicted.
+Motivated by the observation of exotic structure around 6900MeV in the $J/\psi$-pair mass spectrum using proton-proton collision data by the LHCb collaboration, we study the spectra of fully-heavy tetraquarks within Bethe-Salpeter equation and Regge trajectory relation.
+The $X(6900)$ may be explained as a radially excited state with quark content $cc\bar{c}\bar{c}$ and spin-parity $0^{++}(3S)$ or $2^{++}(3S)$ or an orbitally excited $2P$ state.
+New $cc\bar{c}\bar{c}$ structures around 6.0GeV, 6.5GeV, and 7.1GeV are predicted together.
 Other $bb\bar{b}\bar{b}$ and $bc\bar{b}\bar{c}$ structures which may be experimentally prominent are discussed.
 On the other hand, the fully-heavy S-wave tetraquark production at hadron colliders are investigated and their cross sections are obtained.